Last Updated on 08/03/2020 by FilipiKnow

 In a nutshell, SSS salary loan is a cash loan that SSS members, whether employed or self-employed/voluntary, can avail of to meet their short-term needs.

-Due to the fast approval process and low interest rate, SSS salary loan is the most popular and most availed program of the Social Security System.
-In 2019 alone, a total of 29.98 billion worth of SSS salary loans were released and issued to 1.46 million members who availed of the said loans from January to September.
+Due to the fast approval process and low-interest rate, SSS salary loan is the most popular and most availed program of the Social Security System.
+In 2019 alone, a total of 29.98 billion worth of SSS salary loans were released and issued to 1.46 million members who availed of the said loans from January to September1.

 Who are qualified to apply for an SSS salary loan?